SevenShepherd/SevenShepherd.github.io/_posts/2023-12-10-faith-obedience.markdown

 > Whoever says “I know him” but does not keep his commandments **is a liar, and the truth is not in him**, &mdash; 1 John 2:4 ESV

 Repentance is the fruit of [genuine saving faith](https://sevenshepherd.github.io/faith-results/).
-Bearing fruit happens naturally for living trees.
-A branch cannot bear fruit by itself (John 15:1-17).
+Bearing fruit happens naturally for living trees. <span style="font-weight:bold;color:#800080;">A branch cannot bear fruit by itself (John 15:1-17).</span>

 <!-- The fruit of the Spirit, not the fruit of human decision (Gal 5:22-23).  -->